 Even some of the biggest names in e-commerce struggle to reach their optimal customers through email and simply send out generic blasts just to check a box off of the ole’ to-do list.

-We've all received those blasted emails from an e-commerce stores we subscribe to (and from our favorite places to shop no less).
+We've all received those blasted emails with a brands e-commerce logo from stores we subscribe to (and from our favorite places to shop no less).

 However, by taking a few actionable steps, you can get your email marketing campaign moving in the right direction and finally see that email ROI that everyone has been talking about.